Do you need legal help? Using the King's Legal Clinic

 To request an appointment, please complete our online form.

-Our Clinic Director assesses all requests to see if it is something suitable for the clinic to assist with.
+Our Clinic staff assess all requests to see if it is something suitable for the clinic to assist with.
 If further information is required to help us better assess whether your case is suitable or not, we will get in touch by telephone or email.

 We aim to get back in touch as soon as possible after receiving your completed form to let you know if we are able to assist or not.